On the square root of the inverse different: Introduction

 An outline of the contents of this paper is as follows.
 In Section \ref{S:rak} we recall certain basic facts about relative algebraic $K$-theory from \cite{AB} and \cite{AM}.
 In Section \ref{S:gal}, we discuss how ideals in Galois algebras give rise to elements in certain relative $K$-groups.
 Section \ref{S:loc} contains a description of the Stickelberger factorisation of certain tame resolvends (see \cite[Section 7]{AM}) in the case of both rings of integers and square roots of inverse differents, while Section \ref{S:stick} develops properties of Stickelberger pairings, and explains how these may be used to give explicit descriptions of the tame resolvends considered in the previous section.
 In Section \ref{S:sum} we recall a number of facts concerning Galois-Gauss sums.
 We define Galois-Jacobi sums, and we establish some of their basic properties.
-Finally, in Section \ref{S:fp}, we show how Galois-Jacobi sums may be used to prove our main result.
+In Section \ref{symp sec} we compute the signs of local Galois-Jacobi sums at symplectic characters by combining an analysis of the behaviour of Adams operators with respect to induction functors together with the theorem of Fr\"ohlich and Queyrut.
+In Section \ref{S:fp}, we prove Theorem \ref{T:tboas}.
+Finally, in Section \ref{S:ce}, we prove Theorem \ref{T:ce}.

 \textbf{Acknowledgements:} The first-named author learned of the work of \cite{CV16} and of the conjecture of Erez from conversations with Philippe Cassou-Nogu\`es and Boas Erez.
 He is is extremely grateful to them, as well as to Werner Bley and Cindy Tsang for their subsequent interest in this project.
+We are also very grateful to Dominik Bullach for additional insight into the manner in which counterexamples to Conjecture \ref{C:boas} can be derived from Theorem \ref{T:tboas} (see Remark \ref{R:db}).

 {}{\bf Notation and conventions.}

 For any field $L$, we write $L^c$ for an algebraic closure of $L$, and we set $\Omega_L:= \Gal(L^c/L)$.
 If $L$ is a number field or a non-archimedean local field (by which we shall always mean a finite extension of $\bQ_p$ for some prime $p$), then $O_L$ denotes the ring of integers of $L$.
 If $L$ is an archimedean local field, then we adopt the usual convention of setting $O_L = L$.